39.00$ – 43.00$

 I caught one wave and paddled back.
 When I got to the beach I climbed up to the car and got changed in the dark.
 I forgot my other board so I had to fumble my way down the cliff path again to get it.
 I smiled at a fisherman on the way back up, but he just gave me a blank look.
 Maybe he didn’t like foreigners.
 Anyway, I asked him what that reef was called, pointing to the whitewater barely visible in the distance.
 “El Canou’co” he said, almost coughing out the last syllable of the word.
 Fisherman and mariners usually have names for surf spots, decades before any surfers ever turn up and give them their own names.
 I didn’t have a clue what “Canou’co” meant, but it sounded cool.

-I didn’t care.
-I rushed into town, found a surf shop and asked them what the name of that wave was and whether anybody had ever surfed it.
+I rushed into town, found a surf shop and asked them if anybody had ever surfed that wave.
 They didn’t know what I was talking about.
 That seemed pretty weird to me, so I bought a block of wax and left.

 After that first session, I couldn’t stop thinking about it for days afterwards.
 If it really was a good surf spot, why weren’t people already surfing it?
 After all, it was in plain view from the cliff, near a fairly large town on a stretch of coastline that had a thriving surf culture.
 I felt like a child who had discovered a new place to play, puzzled as to why no other children were playing there.